franscwa/Breach-Monitoring/README.md

 # Breach-Monitoring
 # Data Breach Monitoring Web App

-[ done ] Backend - MVC style architecture Java Spring backend with a mySQL database
+The aim of this project is to allow a user to easily monitor a list of credentials, giving them the option to notify them and/or each individual user based on their use case (personal / enterprise)

+##

 ![Architecture](architectuer.png)

-[ in progress ] Frontend - Mapping endpoints to React
+[ done ] Backend - MVC style architecture Java Spring backend with a mySQL database [ in progress ] Frontend - Mapping endpoints to React